ktiurev/plaquette/docs/qec_tutorials/decoding/decoding.rst

 operator :math:`\bar{Z}`!
 This means that one correction rightfully corrects the error, while the other one contributes to having a logical error.

-What tools do we have that may help us make a decision between two or more *seemly equally valid* corrections, in order to reduce the probabilities of choosing the one that gives a logical error?
+What tools do we have that may help us make a decision between two or more *seemingly equally valid* corrections, in order to reduce the probabilities of choosing the one that gives a logical error?